eizaguirre/Project-GetData-034/CodeBook.md

 Comments: Mean of the values from the variable fBodyAccJerk-std()-z aggregated by ActivityID, ActivityName and Subject.

 ###FrequencyBodyGyroscopeMeanX
+Variable: FrequencyBodyGyroscopeMeanX
+Variable type: numeric
+Comments: Mean of the values from the variable fBodyGyro-mean()-x aggregated by ActivityID, ActivityName and Subject.

 ###FrequencyBodyGyroscopeMeanY
+Variable: FrequencyBodyGyroscopeMeanY
+Variable type: numeric
+Comments: Mean of the values from the variable fBodyGyro-mean()-y aggregated by ActivityID, ActivityName and Subject.

 ###FrequencyBodyGyroscopeMeanZ
+Variable: FrequencyBodyGyroscopeMeanZ
+Variable type: numeric
+Comments: Mean of the values from the variable fBodyGyro-mean()-z aggregated by ActivityID, ActivityName and Subject.

 ###FrequencyBodyGyroscopeStandardDeviationX
+Variable: FrequencyBodyGyroscopeStandardDeviationX
+Variable type: numeric
+Comments: Mean of the values from the variable fBodyGyro-std()-x aggregated by ActivityID, ActivityName and Subject.

 ###FrequencyBodyGyroscopeStandardDeviationY
+Variable: FrequencyBodyGyroscopeStandardDeviationY
+Variable type: numeric
+Comments: Mean of the values from the variable fBodyGyro-std()-y aggregated by ActivityID, ActivityName and Subject.

 ###FrequencyBodyGyroscopeStandardDeviationZ
+Variable: FrequencyBodyGyroscopeStandardDeviationZ
+Variable type: numeric
+Comments: Mean of the values from the variable fBodyGyro-std()-z aggregated by ActivityID, ActivityName and Subject.

 ###FrequencyBodyAccelerometerMagnitureMean
+Variable: FrequencyBodyAccelerometerMagnitureMean
+Variable type: numeric
+Comments: Mean of the values from the variable fBodyAccMag-mean() aggregated by ActivityID, ActivityName and Subject.

 ###FrequencyBodyAccelerometerMagnitureStandardDeviation
+Variable: FrequencyBodyAccelerometerMagnitureStandardDeviation
+Variable type: numeric
+Comments: Mean of the values from the variable fBodyAccMag-std() aggregated by ActivityID, ActivityName and Subject.

 ###FrequencyBodyBodyAccelerometerJerkMagnitureMean
+Variable: FrequencyBodyBodyAccelerometerJerkMagnitureMean
+Variable type: numeric
+Comments: Mean of the values from the variable fBodyBodyAccJerkMag-mean() aggregated by ActivityID, ActivityName and Subject.

 ###FrequencyBodyBodyAccelerometerJerkMagnitureStandardDeviation
+Variable: FrequencyBodyBodyAccelerometerJerkMagnitureStandardDeviation
+Variable type: numeric
+Comments: Mean of the values from the variable fBodyBodyAccJerkMag-std() aggregated by ActivityID, ActivityName and Subject.

 ###FrequencyBodyBodyGyroscopeMagnitureMean
+Variable: FrequencyBodyBodyGyroscopeMagnitureMean
+Variable type: numeric
+Comments: Mean of the values from the variable fBodyBodyGyroMag-mean() aggregated by ActivityID, ActivityName and Subject.

 ###FrequencyBodyBodyGyroscopeMagnitureStandardDeviation
+Variable: FrequencyBodyBodyGyroscopeMagnitureStandardDeviation
+Variable type: numeric
+Comments: Mean of the values from the variable fBodyBodyGyroMag-std() aggregated by ActivityID, ActivityName and Subject.

 ###FrequencyBodyBodyGyroscopeJerkMagnitureMean
+Variable: FrequencyBodyBodyGyroscopeJerkMagnitureMean
+Variable type: numeric
+Comments: Mean of the values from the variable fBodyBodyGyroJerkMag-mean() aggregated by ActivityID, ActivityName and Subject.

 ###FrequencyBodyBodyGyroscopeJerkMagnitureStandardDeviation
+Variable: FrequencyBodyBodyGyroscopeJerkMagnitureStandardDeviation
+Variable type: numeric
+Comments: Mean of the values from the variable fBodyBodyGyroJerkMag-std() aggregated by ActivityID, ActivityName and Subject.